AuroraLS3/ROM-tools/README.md

 ```

 #### Run the program
-Double click the jar to run the program or use the following command to see debug messages on console.
+Double click the jar to run the program or use the following command:
 ```
 java -jar Rom-tools-1.0-SNAPSHOT.jar
 ```